para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-30-forn00bies Level-3.md

 [![8](/assets/images/Reverse-Engineering/forn00bies/Level-3/8.png)](/assets/images/Reverse-Engineering/forn00bies/Level-3/8.png)

 ## Final check (loop into the input)
 At offset `401470`, it moves the input to `EAX` and set `EDX` as a counter at offset `40147F`.
-It make a Bit Test at position of `EDX` and if CF is set, `EBX` is incremented by 1 at offset `401489`
+It makes a Bit Test at a position of `EDX` and if CF is set, `EBX` is incremented by 1 at offset `401489`

 After finishing the loop, the input (Starting from 2nd BYTE) is stored into `EAX` at offset `40148D`.
 Then, It makes XOR operation between `al` and `bl`.
->in other words, it compares between number of 1's inside the input and the number that the 2nd BYTE of the input contains.
+>in other words, it compares between the number of 1's inside the input and the number that the 2nd BYTE of the input contains.

 To get "GOOD BOY", they must be equal.